The Decline of French Acadian Culture: A Story of Insular Heritage Patrimonial Zombie Corporations

 Amidst this bleak landscape, contemporary artist Claude Edwin Theriault stands out as a beacon of hope.
 Theriault, a queer Aspergers spectrum artist from Claregyle, is actively using his Censor free.io blockchain platform to call out the systemic issues within the French Acadian heritage patrimonial industry.
 His work challenges the insular and exclusionary practices of the current leadership, bringing fresh, genuine creativity to a community that desperately needs it.

-Theriault’s art is a form of resistance against the cultural assimilation the current oligarchs are unwittingly—or perhaps deliberately—facilitating.
-Despite being ghosted by local institutions de Clare, Theriault continues to produce meaningful art that resonates with the realities of living in a socio-cultural and socio-economic ghetto.
+Theriault’s art is a form of resistance against the cultural assimilation that the current oligarchs are unwittingly—or perhaps deliberately—facilitating.
+Despite being ghosted by local institutions, Theriault continues producing meaningful art that resonates with living in a socio-cultural and socio-economic ghetto.

 The Struggle for Cultural Survival